 KoRRund funding project

-Together with the project partners, an innovative radar system will be developed in the KoRRund funding project to enable the entire vehicle environment to be recognised and monitored in real time.
+Together with project partners, an innovative radar system will be developed in the KoRRund funding project to enable the entire vehicle environment to be recognised and monitored in real time.
 Compliant radar sensors have been realised using modified FR4 Flex technology.
-In addition, SCHWEIZER embedding technology is being tested in an HF application.
+In addition, SCHWEIZER embedding technology is being tested in an HF (RF) application.
 Through the direct embedding of radar MMICs into a PCB, the signal path to the antenna is significantly shortened, minimising signal loss.
 Furthermore, the system increases reliability and offers a potential reduction in total system costs.

 Conference: 11th International Conference on Integrated Power Electronics Systems (CIPS 2020, Berlin)